');

 About Wilmington, VT

-Wilmington is a small community in Vermont with a population of 370 residents.
-The median household income is $54,861 per year, which is near the national average.
-The median age in Wilmington is 40.9 years.
+Wilmington is a small community located in Vermont with a population of 370 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $54,861 per year, which is 27% below the national median of $75,149.
+The median age of 40.9 years is close to the US median age of 38.9 years.

 How Wilmington Ranks in Vermont